Our job is to keep Northland’s harbours and lakes safe for everyone to enjoy.

 We have a large amount of oil spill equipment housed at Marsden Point to help us do the job.
 We maintain the equipment but it belongs to Maritime New Zealand.

 Our team responds to all oil spills.
 When an oil spill is too large to deal with locally, Maritime New Zealand staff will take over the clean-up with help from us.

 We look after more than 300 navigation aids around the region, to keep them in good condition.

-They’re checked at least once every six years, though many are checked more frequently (for example, if issues are reported or lights aren’t working).
+They’re checked at least once every six years, though many are checked more frequently (eg. if issues are reported or lights aren’t working).
 You can help keep Northland’s navigation aids in good shape by reporting issues to our 24/7 Hotline: 0800 504 639.

 We follow good practice to ensure that marine pests aren’t spread via the navigation aids – for example, while they’re not suitable to be antifouled, marine growth is checked before it’s removed and disposed of safely on land.